Q: I want to test my water, but how does it work?

 2. Call your County or State Health Department for specific information and instructions on how to treat the problem.

 3. Track down the SOURCE of the contamination.

 4. Once you have addressed the problem, have FOLLOW UP TESTING done on a regular basis.

 Q: I’m afraid that if I find a problem with my water from a company that isn’t in the filter business, I won’t be able to solve the problem.

-A: Suburban Property Inspections, and our partner company, Suburban Testing Labs makes sure that you not only understand any problems that you find, but we are happy to discuss available water treatment solutions or technologies available without endorsing any particular brands.
+A: Suburban Property Inspections, and our partner company, Suburban Testing Labs makes sure that you not only understand any problems that you find, but point you in the right direction regarding treatment.
 This gives you the best of both worlds, solid information and freedom of choice.